Landau Theory of Dynamic Critical Phenomena in the Rayleigh-Benard System: Equilibrium and dynamic critical phenomena

-The next step is to specify the rate thermodynamic potential.
+The next step is to specify the coefficients in the Landau polynomial.
 We limit ourselves only to a qualitative specification that is needed in the Landau theory of critical phenomena.
 We know that the rate thermodynamic potential is a linear combination of the rate energy and the rate entropy.
 Both these quantities are well known on the level of hydrodynamics (that is the end of the route (\ref{eq2})).
-The buoyancy force is expressed in terms of mass density, the friction force is the Navier-Stokes force expressed in terms of gradients of the velocity field, and the rate entropy is the rate of the local equilibrium entropy expressed in terms of gradients of the hydrodynamic fields.
-But in the context of the Landau theory we need to express these quantities as functions of $\nu$.
-The rate of energy is force $\times$ flux.
+The buoyancy force is expressed in terms of mass density depending on the temperature, the friction force is the Navier-Stokes force expressed in terms of gradients of the velocity field, and the rate entropy is the rate of the local equilibrium entropy expressed in terms of gradients of the hydrodynamic fields.
+But in the context of the Landau theory we need to express these quantities as functions of the order parameter $\nu$.
+The rate of energy is force multiplied by flux.
 Two forces involved in the Rayleigh-B\'{e}nard fluid are the buoyancy force and the friction force.
-The former can be expressed in terms of the order parameter $\nu$, the latter involves excluded-volume type interactions of among many particles and its microscopic formulation requires a more details than those that can be expressed in terms of $\nu$.
-Consequently, we include the buoyancy force in the rate entropy similarly as we included the hard-core type repulsive forces in the van der Waals gas in the entropy.
+The latter force involves excluded-volume type interactions among many particles and its microscopic formulation requires more details than those that can be expressed in terms of the order parameter $\nu$.
+Consequently, we include the friction force in the rate entropy similarly as we included the hard-core type repulsive forces in the van der Waals gas in the entropy.
 We consider the friction force to be a rate entropic force.
 Consequently, the friction force makes its appearance in the Landau polynomial in the coefficient $\varpi_3$.